ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 Users cannot set:

-1. **The service plan** - A service can have a number of plan types with different pricing, resources or other features, each with their own service plan ID.
-For {{site.data.keyword.databases-for-postgresql}}, there is currently one service plan, standard.
+1. **The service plan** - A service can have a number of plan types with different pricing, resources or other features, each with their own service plan ID. {{site.data.keyword.databases-for-postgresql}} currently has one service plan, standard.

 Once you select the appropriate settings, click **Create** to start the provisioning process off.